rohit-quest/testSDK/README.md

 - `redirectUri` (string, required for google): The URI where users will be redirected after authentication.(this URL should match the one configured in your OAuth provider)  [Google Console](https://console.cloud.google.com/apis/credentials/oauthclient).

 - `redirectURL` (string, required): The URL where users will be redirected after authentication.

-- `entityId` (string, required): An entity identifier for your application.

-- `apiKey` (string, required): An API key for your application.

-- `apiSecret` (string, required): An API secret for your application.

 - `btnColor` (string, optional): The background color of the login button.
 Defaults to a platform-specific color if not specified.
 - `email` (boolean, optional): If `true`, includes an option for users to log in with their email.
 - `google` (boolean, optional): If `true`, includes an option for users to log in with Google.
 - `btnTextColor` (string, optional): The text color of the login button.
 Defaults to a platform-specific color if not specified.
 - `textColor` (string, optional): The text color of other UI elements in the component.
 Defaults to a platform-specific color if not specified.
 - `backgroundColor` (string, optional): The background color of the entire component.
 Defaults to a platform-specific color if not specified.
 - `font` (string, optional): The font style for text in the component.
 Defaults to a platform-specific font if not specified.

 ### Example Usage
-You have to import the css too along with the components.
+You have to wrap the components inside QuestProvider and You have to import the CSS too along with the components.
 ```
 import '@questlabs/react-sdk/dist/style.css';
 ```